5quiwyrm/bim/README.md

 This editor was initially built in Notepad, but once it achieved a usable state it started to be built in itself!

+Please don't use this for your own sanity's sake.

 ## Usage

 To run the project: